-So right now, we are waiting for additional resources and hopeful that this appropriation will be carried over so that we can.
+Right now, we are waiting for additional resources and are hopeful that this appropriation will be carried over so that we can.
 Thank you, Mr. Chairman.

-Chairman (interpretation): Thank you. (interpretation ends) If I can remind speakers to slow down for the interpreters' sakes.
+Chairman (interpretation): Thank you. (interpretation ends) If I can remind speakers to slow down for the interpreters' sake.
 Mr. Hickes.